samjyi95/wdi_assessments/project_assessments/project-2-retake.md

 | createdAt | date |
 | updatedAt | date |

+> Protip: Sequelize gives you id, createdAt, and updatedAt by default.
+You don't need to have these in your `model:create` command.

 #### Views

-Your homepage can generally look however you'd like, but make sure there are visible links to your other two pages.
+Your homepage can generally look however you'd like, but make sure there are **visible links** to your other two pages.

 Your /favorites/new page should render a form that allows you to enter a new animal.
 This form should `post` to the /favorites route.
 There should be an input field for each value corresponding to the columns in your database schema.
 This will include: